Application rules

 • forenoon presentations of the partner ensembles on an open-air stage in front of the Nowy Sącz town hall and in town streets (up to 15 minutes),

-• fair of folk art, handicraft and – as far as possible – regional cuisine, typical of the ensemble’s country and region.
-Market stalls for the fair will be provided by the Festival organizer.
+• an optional fair of folk art, handicraft and regional cuisine, typical of the ensemble’s country and region.
+Market stalls for the fair will be provided by the Festival organizer, whereas all the formal issues concerned with the products on offer will be the responsibility of the ensembles.

-• the evening main concert at the Riflemen’s Park Amphitheatre in Nowy Sącz (duration of the performance should not exceed 30 minutes), concluded with dancing and playing with audience participation initiated by the ensembles.
+• the evening main concert at the Riflemen’s Park Amphitheatre in Nowy Sącz, concluded with dancing and playing with audience participation initiated by the ensembles. !!!
+The duration of each ensemble’s performance (divided into two 15-minute parts) should not exceed 30 minutes.

 10. For the duration of the Festival an International Artistic Committee is appointed by the Director of the Festival in consultation with the Polish Section of CIOFF®.
 During joint sessions with the ensemble leaders the Committee members evaluate the ensemble’s NATIONAL DAY programme, its mode of presentation and stage performance.